Climate resilience plan to protect Lower Manhattan from climate change

 East Side Coastal Resiliency

 East Side Coastal Resiliency is a critical physical, social, and economic resiliency project with an integrated coastal protection system that will reduce the risk of flooding and facilitate access to the waterfront along 2.4 miles of Manhattan’s East River shoreline.
-AKRF is leading a multidisciplinary design team providing civil and geotechnical engineering, planning, landscape architecture, urban design, and community engagement services for preliminary and final design of the $1.45 billion project.
-Design considerations include, among other factors, the reliability of the proposed coastal flood protection system; urban design compatibility and enhancements; and improving the ecology and long-term resiliency of East River Park.
-We also co-led the preparation of an Environmental Impact Statement pursuant to NEPA, SEQRA, and CEQR, which was approved by the New York City Council in November 2019.
+AKRF co-led preparation of the Environmental Impact Statement pursuant to NEPA, SEQRA, and CEQR requirements – approved by the New York City Council in November 2019 – and co-led the preliminary and final engineering design team for the $1.45 billion project, including civil and geotechnical engineering, urban planning and design, landscape architecture, and community engagement.

 (All images courtesy of the New York City Department of Design & Construction | Renderings by B.I.G.
 Architecture, D.P.C.)